 Visits are by appointment only.
-If you have an urgent problem during regular business hours, or need to schedule an appointment, please call us at 503-494-1620, option 2, or 503-418-6500.
+If you have an urgent problem during regular business hours, or need to schedule an appointment, please call 503-494-1620, option 2, or 503-418-6500.
 See the Communicating With Your CF Team section for after-hours contact information.

 Clinic Visit Options

 We offer In-Person and Telehealth (video) appointments on Wednesday and Friday mornings.
 Telehealth visits are covered by most insurance plans, but it is a good idea to check with yours ahead of your visit.

 It is recommended you come to the clinic physically at least once yearly.
 You will come to the clinic to see a CF Clinician, Registered Dietician, and Registered Nurse.
 You may also see a Pharmacist, Social Worker, Wellness Coordinator, and/or Research team member.
 Depending on the treatment plan, you will be asked to complete a lung function test (PFT) either in-clinic or via video appointment, labs, and/or imaging while on campus.

 Telehealth (Video outside of clinic)